 - Phone: 808-734-9224

-*Please use the Health Science Express Kiosk to sign-in for a virtual counseling session during walk-in hours.
+*Please use the Health Science Express Kiosk to sign-in for a virtual counseling session during virtual walk-in hours.

 Counselors are available to help you: